chatwoot/chatwoot/docs/channels/twitter-channel.md

 ![add_agents](./images/add_agents.png)

 **Step 6**.
 Hooray!
-You have sucessfully created a Twitter inbox.
+You have successfully created a Twitter inbox.
 You will be able to manage Twitter DMs and tweets mentioning you in the Chatwoot Inbox.

 ![finish_inbox](./images/twitter/finish_inbox.png)